 - Socioeconomic status

 However, it's much more than that.
-Diversity should include education, experience, talents, interests, personalities, and behaviours.
+Diversity should include education, experience, talents, interests, personalities, and behaviors.
 Your goal in defining diversity is to bring varied professionals onto a team or project to complement each other's strengths and weaknesses.

 Imagine hiring a team of economics graduates from John Hopkins University.
 You might employ a mix of Asians, Hispanics, blacks, and whites, but that doesn't necessarily mean you have a diverse team—you may have only touched on a single element of diversity.
 They likely all had the same teachers, learning opportunities, and exposure.